dtomasi/k1s/docs/CLI-Runtime-Package.md

 ## Implementation Notes

-The CLI-Runtime package focuses on **utilities and helpers** rather than complete solutions.
+The CLI-Runtime package focuses on **utilities and helpers** optimized for k1s two-tier architecture.
 It provides:

+- **Runtime-Agnostic Handlers**: Work seamlessly with CoreClient (fast) or ManagedRuntime (full-featured)
 - **Operation Handlers**: Implement kubectl-compatible operations (get, create, apply, delete)
+- **Performance Optimization**: Automatic runtime tier selection based on operation requirements
 - **Flag Sets**: Reusable pflag.FlagSet instances for common operation flags
 - **Builders**: kubectl-style resource selection and filtering
 - **Printers**: Multiple output format support with pluggable system
 - **Options Parsing**: Utilities to parse flags into typed request structures

+**Key Design Principle**: All handlers accept the generic `client.Client` interface, making them compatible with both CoreClient and ManagedRuntime without code changes.
+Users can choose the appropriate runtime tier based on their performance requirements:

+- **CoreClient**: Use for standard CLI commands requiring <25ms startup
+- **ManagedRuntime**: Use when watch, controllers, or advanced events are needed

-Users create their own cobra commands and use these helpers to implement the functionality.
-This keeps the CLI-Runtime focused on providing the essential building blocks while letting users control the command structure and user experience.
+Users create their own cobra commands and use these helpers to implement the functionality, benefiting from k1s performance optimizations automatically.